-This course is offered to juniors who were not able to take United States History II in the tenthgrade.
-Aligned with the Massachusetts History and Social Science Frameworks content, this course will examine the significance of major periods of our nation's history.
+Aligned with the Massachusetts History and Social Science Frameworks, this course is offered to juniors who were not able to take United States History II in the tenth-grade.
+This course will examine the significance of major periods of our nation's history and activities emphasize discussion and written rhetorical responses (e.g. cause-effect, comparison-contrast).
 Students will investigate the consequences of the Civil War and will explore the struggles, concepts, and beliefs associated with the shaping of modern America.
 Units of study will focus on Reconstruction, urban and industrial expansion, World War I, the Roaring Twenties, the Great Depression, World War II, and the Cold War.
 Students will trace the social, political, and economic impact created by global depression and two world wars.
 The course will conclude with the study of major events and themes in the late twentieth century.
-Further aligned with the Massachusetts Frameworks, course activity emphasizes discussion and written rhetorical response (e.g. cause-effect, comparison-contrast.)